 You must ensure that your tax identification number (TIN) and business filing name that your merchant service provider has matches those at the IRS.
 If they don’t, your provider won’t be able to accurately report your sales, and you will be subject to backup withholding beginning in 2012.
 This is a mess that you don’t want to deal with.

-Most merchant service providers will contact their merchants with incorrect information.
-For example, here’s what Wells Fargo has posted regarding 6050w.
+Most merchant service providers will contact their clients that have incorrect information.
 Check your provider’s web site, or the first page of your merchant service statements for information on 6050w reporting.

 You can verify that your information is correct with American Express under the “Account Information” section of your Online Merchant Services panel.